AlFaiselArif/AIML-TASK-2/README.md

 Director      :  Director’s name
 Cast          :  Names of main cast members
 Certificate   :  Age rating certificate
 Country       :  Country of origin
-Country       :  Country of origin
-Country       :  Country of origin
-Country       :  Country of origin
 Language      :  Language of the movie

 # Tools and Libraries Used